kuinkelarun/family-tree/KINSHIP-LOCALIZATION.md

   - `{ type: 'spouse' }`, `{ type: 'self' }`, `{ type: 'related_undetermined' }`, `{ type: 'unrelated' }`
 - The localizer (`localizeKinship`) uses `relationCode` and the selected locale (e.g., `en`, `np`) to format a label.
 - “In-law” relationships are handled by an `affinal` flag in `meta`; the localizer appends a locale-specific `affinalSuffix`.
+  - TIP: You can define explicit `affinal` overrides per relation (e.g., `sibling` → dedicated in-law label; `ancestor`/`descendant` → parent/child-in-law tiers).
+If no override is present, a suffix is appended.

 ### Per-level overrides (unique names for each generation)